svandragt/silverstripe-optimisticlocking/README.md

 ## Usage:

 1. Extract / clone the package so that the path to the `_config.php` is `optimisticlocking\_config.php`.
-2. Open _config.php and add the OptimisticLocking class to your ``Test`` DataObject:
+2. Attach the OptimisticLocking class to your data objects / page types, eg. ``Test`` DataObject:

     `Object::add_extension("Test","OptimisticLocking");`